Angela’s overall research interest is the link between social and ecological systems, and how this link affects nature conservation outcomes.

-My PhD project explored some of the challenges posed by the complex linkages between social and ecological systems, and develop approaches to improve the way social aspects and social-ecological linkages are taken into account when making environmental planning and implementation decisions.
+Her projects explored some of the challenges posed by the complex linkages between social and ecological systems, and developed approaches to improve the way social aspects and social-ecological linkages are taken into account when making environmental planning and implementation decisions.

-One area of focus is on multi-actor collaborative approaches to the governance of ecosystems and conservation problems, and their effectiveness for addressing complex conservation and environmental problems.
-I apply systems thinking and statistical network analysis techniques.
+Angela applies systems thinking and statistical network analysis techniques.
+One area of her focus is multi-actor collaborative approaches in the governance of ecosystems and conservation problems, and their effectiveness for addressing complex conservation and environmental problems.

-My research involves collaborations with members of government and non-government organisations such as the Luc Hoffman Institute, WWF, CSIRO and the Stockholm Resilience Centre.
-My PhD project was supervised by Prof. Kerrie Wilson (School of Biological Sciences, UQ), Dr Ryan McAllister (CSIRO) and Prof. Jonathan Corcoran (School of Geography, Planning and Environmental Management, UQ).
+Angela’s research involves collaborations with members of government and non-government organisations such as the Luc Hoffman Institute, WWF, CSIRO and the Stockholm Resilience Centre.
+Her PhD project was supervised by Prof. Kerrie Wilson (School of Biological Sciences, UQ), Dr Ryan McAllister (CSIRO) and Prof. Jonathan Corcoran (School of Geography, Planning and Environmental Management, UQ).

 PhD, University of Queensland, January 2010 – 2015

 Masters, University of Queensland, March 2009 – November 2009